New York farmers often overlook credits that can result in significant savings at tax time.

 The experts in Freed Maxick’ s Risk and Technology Advisory and Assurance Practice can help you to this end, as well as assisting in development and implementation of a remediation plan.

 Our thorough assessment includes investigations of your policies, processes and practices governing your relationship with all relevant third party providers, as well as an assessment of their programs to provide assurances of their compliance with your requirements.

 You can download our full New York Cybersecurity Regulation whitepaper here.
-To schedule an initial consultation, click here or call Dave Hansen, Principal at 585.360.1481View full article
+To schedule an initial consultation, click here or call Dave Hansen, Principal at 585.360.1481.

 On March 31, 2014, New York State enacted comprehensive corporate franchise tax reform with the passage of the 2014-2015 NY budget legislation.
 This legislation includes new rate structures, new rules for banks, changes the economic nexus rules, changes the rules on combined reporting, revises the net operating loss provisions, and changes sourcing of income and apportionment.